-To return to Columbia College, students must notify the Berick Center of Student Advising (https://www.cc-seas.columbia.edu/csa/) by June 1 for the Fall term or November 1 for the Spring term.
+To return to Columbia College, students must notify the Berick Center of Student Advising by June 1 for the Fall term or November 1 for the Spring term, (please note: these dates are determined as of July 2020, and are subject to change).
 Students must request readmission in writing and submit a statement describing their readiness to return.
 Once readmission is granted, housing will be guaranteed.